spacetelescope/STScI-STIPS/docs/using_stips/config_file.rst

 PSF Convolution Configuration
 -----------------------------

-psf_grid_size (fixed to *3*)
-	What size PSF grid should be created.
-Note that this value is expressed as a side length, and STIPS is using a fixed grid size of 3x3.

 psf_cache_enable (default *true*)
 	Whether PSF grids created by STPSF should be cached after creation for potential re-use.